 Children wanting a school meal select both their main course and dessert at the beginning of the day.
 Menus include two options daily, including a vegetarian option and promote Hampshire County Council’s Healthy Eating Policy.
 Although you can decide on the day whether you wish to have a school dinner we do ask that dinner money is paid to the School Office in advance, either weekly or monthly.
 The current cost of Hampshire County School meals is £2.30 per day.
 Menus are changed termly.
 Throughout the year there are opportunities to join your child for a school dinner during our termly 'Parents to Lunch Weeks' The children also enjoy a delicious Christmas dinner towards the end of the Autumn term.

 We encourage you to pack your child a healthy and realistic-sized lunch.
 Please include a spoon for potted yogurts and if possible peel fruit ready to eat.
 We ask you not to include fizzy drinks or sweets.
 Please do not include any nut-based food in packed lunches.

 School milk is provided in Early Years.
-It is available free of charge until your child’s fifth birthday after which there is a charge (currently £15.00 per term).
+It is available free of charge until your child’s fifth birthday after which there is a charge (approximately £16.00 per term).
 It is optional whether your child has milk.
 All children have access to water throughout the day.

-You do not need to provide snacks for your child.
 All children in Year R and Key Stage 1 are offered fruit each morning as part of the Government's ‘Fruit for Schools’ initiative.
 Children in KS2 can bring in a healthy snack, such as a piece of fruit, if required.

 Free School Meals and milk